SlimThickens/skills-github-pages/index.md

 ---
-title: Spoken Jazz and the tingg** Machine
-Choose your own adventure!!
+title: Spoken Jazz and the ting** Machine Choose your own adventure!!
 ---